nus-cs2103-AY2021S1/tp/UserGuide.md

 * Parameters can be in any order.<br>
   e.g. if the command specifies `n/NAME p/PHONE_NUMBER`, `p/PHONE_NUMBER n/NAME` is also acceptable.

 **:information_source: Notes and terminologies on archiving:**<br>

-* Clients not in the archive are said to be in the "active list", or the "active client list".
+* Clients not in the archive are said to be in the “active list”, or the “active client list”.

 * Upon starting up the app, users would see the active list by default.

-* In the "active mode", users can view the active list.
-In the "archive mode", users can view the archive.
+* In the “active mode”, users can view the active list.
+In the “archive mode”, users can view the archive.

 </div>